 Defining who your buyer personas are is an essential part of building your brand’s digital strategy.
 Let’s start with a simple definition.
 According to Hubspot, a buyer persona is a semi-fictional representation of your ideal customer based on market research and real data about your existing customers.

 A buyer persona is a collective representation of your typical client with their background, needs and wants, and their specific digital behavior.
-They are also referred to as a customer, brand, or user personas.
+They are also referred to as customer, brand, or user personas.

 Does that mean that if you randomly pick one of your clients’ digital profiles, it could serve as a good buyer persona?